Sendoushi/sublime-themes/README.md

 Sublime Themes
 ==============

-I loved the basic Monokai theme from Sublime, which by the way is awesome, but there were some colors that I would prefer to be different.
+I love the basic Monokai theme from Sublime but there were some colors that I would prefer to be different.

 Just made some adjustments and now I'm publishing for all those that want to use it.